-In 1994, the South African Revenue Service issued Practice Note 31 of 1994, entitled "Interest paid on moneys borrowed".

-Practice Note 31 of 1994 provides a concession to taxpayers that accrue interest income by enabling them to obtain a deduction in respect of expenditure incurred in production of interest without the taxpayer having carried on a trade.
+In 1994 Practice Note 31 of 1994, titled "Interest paid on moneys borrowed" was issued.
+Practice Note 31 provides a concession to taxpayers that accrue interest income by enabling them to obtain a deduction in respect of expenditure incurred in the production of interest without the taxpayer having carried on a trade.
 Such deductions are limited to the taxable interest income as it is intended that they do not give rise to losses.

-On 16 November of 2022, SARS issued a notice of its intention to withdraw Practice Note 31 of 1994 and Practice Note 37 of 1995 with effect from 1 March 2023 with such withdrawal applying in respect of years of assessment commencing on or after that date.
+On 16 November of 2022, SARS issued a notice of its intention to withdraw Practice Note 31 of 1994 with effect from 1 March 2023 with such withdrawal applying in respect of years of assessment commencing on or after that date.
 Taxpayers were given an opportunity to make representation for legislative amendments as part of National Treasury's Budget 2023 Annexure C in respect of which taxpayer workshops were held in December 2022.